After I graduated from college and accepted an entry-level job, I received a starting salary of $21,000 per year.

 That moves the needle.

 Okay, so earning more and minding the gap is important.
 I get it.
 But I want no idea where to start!

 Fair enough.
 Below are some articles I’ve written that might help you out, but here’s an easy suggestion that allows you to take action right now, especially if you love pets:

 Become a pet sitter or dog walker with Rover!
-You can earn up to $1,000/month ($12,000 extra a year will move the needle, right?) on your schedule.
+You can earn $100/week or more on your schedule.
 To get started, sign up here and complete the registration process, and Rover will take it from there.

 Want to Read About Accelerating Your Awesomeness?

 - Read about How Erika Earned $20,000+ in Her Spare Time

 - Learn how Forest Travels the Globe, Running a Business from His Laptop